-In addition, in light of the fact that the Board has adopted the Plan of Liquidation and Dissolution and anticipates entering into a dissolution and winding-up process, in determining the amount of the Fund's assets that would be available for a pre-dissolution liquidating distribution, the Fund intends to retain sufficient assets to ensure the Fund's ability to satisfy or make adequate provision for all of its liabilities, including the expansive array of potential, contingent and future liabilities the Fund would be required to provide for in the context of a dissolution and winding up in accordance with the "safe harbor" provisions under Sections 280 and 281(a) of the DGCL (see "Proposal No. 1: Approval of the Plan of Liquidation and Dissolution-Dissolution Generally Under Delaware Law").
+In addition, in light of the fact that the Board has adopted the Plan of Liquidation and Dissolution and anticipates entering into a dissolution and winding-up process, in determining the amount of the Fund's assets that would be available for a pre-dissolution liquidating distribution, the Fund intends to retain sufficient assets to ensure the Fund's ability to satisfy or make adequate provision for all of its liabilities, including the expansive array of potential, contingent and future liabilities the Fund would be required to provide for in the context of a dissolution and winding up in accordance with the "safe harbor" provisions under Sections 280 and 281(a) of the DGCL (see "Proposal No. 1: Approval of the Plan of Liquidation and Dissolution- Dissolution Generally Under Delaware Law").
 Given the uncertainties with respect to certain of the Fund's contingent and future liabilities, including potential liabilities for taxes payable to taxing authorities in the People's Republic of China ("PRC"), in order to provide the maximum protection for our stockholders and directors under these "safe harbor" dissolution provisions, the Board has determined that it would be prudent to wait until the issuance of the Court Order before distributing assets that the Court might determine are needed to cover such contingent and future liabilities.
-Accordingly, before making a pre-dissolution liquidating distribution, the Fund intends to hold back an amount of assets that the Board estimates will be sufficient to cover the maximum potential reserves that might be required by the Court to satisfy the Fund's known, contingent and potential future liabilities, which amount, due to the uncertainties described under "Proposal No. 1: Approval of the Plan of Liquidation and Dissolution-Description of the Plan of Liquidation and Dissolution and Winding-Up Process-Liabilities; Expenses; Reserves-Potential Tax Claims-PRC Tax Matters," will include the maximum amount of potential PRC taxes on all of the Alibaba Share Transfers (as such
+Accordingly, before making a pre-dissolution liquidating distribution, the Fund intends to hold back an amount of assets that the Board estimates will be sufficient to cover the maximum potential reserves that might be required by the Court to satisfy the Fund's known, contingent and potential future liabilities, which amount, due to the uncertainties described under "Proposal No. 1: Approval of the Plan of Liquidation and Dissolution-Description of the Plan of Liquidation and Dissolution and the Dissolution and Winding-Up Process-Liabilities; Expenses; Reserves-Potential Tax Claims-PRC Tax Matters," will include the maximum amount of potential PRC taxes on all of the Alibaba Share Transfers (as such term is defined below) without any offset or reduction for any foreign tax credits allowable under U.S. tax law (such amount of assets to be held back, the "Pre-Dissolution Holdback Amount").